tomekkorbak/tomekkorbak.github.io/_posts/2022-02-18-tips-on-setting-up-a-GPU-cluster-kubernetes.md

 ## How to monitor and debug runs?

 For general cluster utilisation monitoring, I use `kubectl get jobs` and sometimes `kubectl describe node`.
 For debugging, `kubectl logs` is nice.
-For monitoring the actual experiment, I just use [Weights and Viases](https://wandb.ai).
+For monitoring the actual experiment, I just use [Weights and Biases](https://wandb.ai).

-## How to autoscaling GPU nodes to 0
+## How to autoscale GPU nodes to 0

 That’s tricky because for me GPU nodes live indefinitely even after all the jobs are done.
 That’s probably because some `kube-system` pods get allocated there.
 Unfortunately, failure to scale down defeats the main purpose of setting up a virtual cluster: not having to pay for idle GPU nodes.